awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 ## Registered targets<a name="registered-targets"></a>

 Your load balancer serves as a single point of contact for clients and distributes incoming traffic across its healthy registered targets\.
 You can register each target with one or more target groups\.
-You can register each EC2 instance or IP address with the same target group multiple times using different ports, which enables the load balancer to route requests to microservices\.

 If demand on your application increases, you can register additional targets with one or more target groups in order to handle the demand\.
 The load balancer starts routing requests to a newly registered target as soon as the registration process completes and the target passes the initial health checks\.